QED1224/Toontown-Resources/README.md

 ### `BootItem`

-In this case, a boot was caught.
+In this case, a boot will be caught.

 ## Toontasks <a name="toontasks-main"></a>
 [[back to top](#contents)]